Sentani Kota, Sentani, Jayapura

-Sentani Kota is a village (kelurahan) located in district of Sentani, Jayapura Regency, Papua Province, Indonesia.
-It is the administrative seat of Sentani District, while Sentani District is the capital Jayapura Regency.
-The village is located to the north of Lake Sentani and to the south of the Cyclops Mountains.
+Sentani Kota is a town (kelurahan) located in the district of Sentani, Jayapura Regency, Papua Province, Indonesia.
+It lies some 40 kms west of the city of Jayapura, and contains Sentani International Airport, the main port of entry for the province.
+The adjacent town (kelurahan) of Hinekombe - part of the same built-up area - is the location of the administrative seat of Sentani District, while Sentani District is the capital of Jayapura Regency.
+The town is located to the north of Lake Sentani and to the south of the Cyclops Mountains.
+In mid 2022 Sentani town had 24,482 inhabitants and Hinekombe town had 21,724 inhabitants.

 Transportation

 Sentani is served by Sentani International Airport.
 The village is linked to Jayapura by a paved highway.

 Climate

 Sentani has a tropical rainforest climate (Af) with moderate to heavy rainfall year-round.